RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Highlights/2025-10-08_Goya_beans_Tony_Clifton_carrot_juice.md

 2. Andy Kaufman was on SNL, New York City, Taxi TV show, etc

 3. Donald Trump from New York City is a television addict and watches and comments on SNL NYC.
 He knows the performers.
-Trurmp owned casinos, he knows the comedy entertainers (their techniques and the how audiences have minds blown by Kaufman methods).
+Trurmp owned casinos, he knows the comedy entertainers (their comedy techniques and Trump has a keen eye on how audiences have minds blown out by Kaufman methods).

 4. Tony Clifton **carrot juice** act on stage and on television news. *Bizarre, surreal, absurd entertainment* / reality TV "fake news" coverage on REAL news. https://www.youtube.com/watch?v=JKTR8Yj5hg4&t=135s